 Check out our new article on creating an Activity Calendar for Seniors With Dementia.
 It’s a great resource on activities to help you and your loved one keep busy and entertained.

-It’s important for family caregivers of aging parents suffering from Alzheimer’s disease to carefully find books that will be helpful in their current situation.
+It’s important for family caregivers of an older adult who is afflicted with Alzheimer’s disease to carefully find books that will be helpful in their current situation.
 Different methods of care can have different needs when it comes to reading material.

 Reading a chapter or two once every couple weeks is enough for ongoing learning trends while also providing information quickly and easily.

-Here are some wonderful caregiver books that may help you through this very challenging time of your life. – Print out a PDF list of these resources here.
+Here are some wonderful caregiver books filled with compassionate advice that may help you through this very challenging time of your life. – Print out a PDF list of these resources here.

 The 36 Hour Day: A Family Guide to Caring for People Who Have Alzheimer’s Disease, Related Dementias, and Memory Loss

-The 36-Hour Day, 5th Edition is the essential guide of practical advice for families who love and care for elderly parents and loved ones with Alzheimer disease.
-Whether a person has Alzheimer disease or another form of dementia, he or she will face a host of problems.
+The 36-Hour Day, 5th Edition is the essential guide of practical advice for families who love and care for elderly parents and loved ones with Alzheimer’s disease.

 The 36-Hour Day will help family members and caregivers address these challenges and simultaneously cope with their own emotions and needs.
 This new edition features an expanded section on planning ahead while staying true to the book’s original mission – providing helpful information in a conversational tone that speaks directly to readers.

 Living in the Moment: A Guide to Overcoming Challenges and Finding Moments of Joy in Alzheimer’s Disease and Other Dementias